 Nuriko of Fushigi Yuugi was also stabbed through the chest.
 This didn't slow him down too much, as he proceeded to snap the neck of his opponent and lift the boulder blocking the cave containing the Shinzaho of Genbu.
 Then he died.

 Neji Hyuga from Naruto was shot through the chest in the Sasuke retrieval arc, but still managed to kill his opponent with his ultimate technique before he collapsed.
-This was because he was able to deflect the huge arrow at the very last moment, making it perform a wound that, while fatal, wouldn't cause an instant kill since it avoided his vital organs.
-He still lived even after laying around for what must have been hours before The Cavalry came to pick up the survivors.
+This was because he was able to deflect the arrow away from his vital organs at the last moment, even though the resulting wound would have been fatal if The Cavalry hadn't arrived in time.

 Other examples were Zabuza (who is the page picture here), Tsunade, and Jiraiya.
 All were fatally stabbed but, through sheer willpower, managed to stay alive long enough to finish what they were doing.
 Tsunade even managed to put her Healing Factor into action and regenerate, while Jiraiya was stabbed deeply and multiple times by a weapon that's able to paralyze people and his opponent thought he already heard his heart stop before he spontaneously regained consciousness.
 Danzou stays alive enough time to pull a Taking You with Me attempt against Madara and Sasuke.
 It doesn't work.